noirb/plugin/srcs/sigverse/plugin/README.md

 Common sources are used by plugin and common library(sigplugin.so).

 Notes are the following.
-* Using both Windows and Ubuntu.
+* Build in both Windows and Ubuntu.
 * Have to install boost.